rec/gitz/doc/git-split.rst

-``git-split``: Split a range of commits into many single-file commits
+``git split``: Split a range of commits into many single-file commits
 ---------------------------------------------------------------------

 USAGE